milairhu/Formula1-championship-sim/README.md

 ### Launching the programs

-In the command line, the user interface is launched from the *app-react* subdirectory with **npm**:
+In the command line, the user interface is launched from the *front-end/app-react* subdirectory with **npm**:

     npm run start

-As for the Go project, the user can either run the program with:
+As for the Go project, in the *back-end* directory, the user can either run the program with:

     go run cmd/launch-simulation.go